YangMizzou/Cyrill-Stachniss-SLAM-Course-Solutions/README.md

 # Cyrill-Stachniss-SLAM-Course-Solutions
-MATLAB Solution Code for Cyrill Stachniss SLAM Course
+MATLAB Solution Code for the Homework Assignment of Cyrill Stachniss SLAM Course

+Octave framework and the relevant data type are converted to MATLAB compatible files.
+Solutions are provided.

 # Reference